Deepfield: a modular assessment platform

 AI projects often fail because they're framed as technical projects when they're actually organizational change projects.
 Someone buys a platform, a team builds models, the models perform well on test data, and then nothing changes.
 The decisions get made the same way they always did, by the same people, using the same inputs.
 The AI sits on the side, technically functional and organizationally irrelevant.

 The usual culprit is starting from the wrong end.
 "We have all this data, what can we do with it?" is a recipe for building impressive demos that don't matter.
 So is "leadership wants an AI initiative."
-These projects optimize for what's measurable by technologists: model accuracy, processing speed, data coverage.
-But the people making decisions don't care about F1 scores.
-They care about whether they can trust the output, explain it to their boss, and defend it when things go wrong.
+These projects optimize for what's measurable by technologists, like model accuracy, processing speed, and data coverage.
+Decision-makers care about whether they can trust an output, explain it to their boss, and defend it when something goes wrong.
+F1 scores are not on that list.

 This is less exciting than a general-purpose AI platform.
 It's slower to show results in a demo.
 But it's the difference between a system that gets used and a system that gets abandoned.